 Today we observe a day of remembrance for an American icon of freedom and equality – Martin Luther King Jr. The impact MLK had on our country and the world is immeasurable.
 I pray that as we remember the man, that we remember and live his vision that we would judge a person only by the content of their character and not the color of their skin.
 He gave his life for that vision, let’s make sure it was not in vain.

 “If a man hasn’t discovered something he will die for, he isn’t fit to live.” – Martin Luther King Jr.

 As a preacher, Dr. Martin Luther King Jr. knew and taught the Bible.
 His precepts of equality were born out of the scriptures and our Declaration of Independence that all men and women were created equal endowed by God with the inalienable rights of life, liberty and the pursuit of happiness.
 He believed it, and was even willing to die for it as we see in today’s quote.

-Here are some Bible verses about how we are all the same in God’s eyes:
+See Martin Luther King’s famous “I Have a Dream” speech and some Bible verses about how we are all the same in God’s eyes…

 Happy Independence Day!
 Today marks the Declaration of Independence of the United States of America, the day when our founding fathers stood up against tyranny and declared this country a free nation.
 It wasn’t until the end of the Revolutionary War that our founders were able to say “we are free at last, thank God Almighty”.
 But did they say it, or does it come from the Bible, or did someone else say it?